USS George Washington (CVN-73): 2017–2023 overhaul

 On 4 August 2017, George Washington entered the Dry Dock #11 at the HII Newport News Shipbuilding in Newport News, Virginia, for a four-year Refueling and Complex Overhaul (RCOH).
-The contract for the RCOH is worth $2.8 billion and work was expected to be completed by August 2021.
-However, due to the COVID-19 pandemic, work is planned to finish in early 2023.
+The contract for the RCOH was worth $2.8 billion and work was expected to be completed by August 2021.
+However, due to the COVID-19 pandemic, work was planned to finish in early 2023.
 This target date was confirmed in August 2022.
+Sea trials and re-delivery to the Navy were completed in May 2023.

+In October 2024, the Navy reported that welders at the Newport News Shipyard purposely circumvented proper procedures, resulting in substandard welds on the ship.
+The Navy said the faulty welds did not impact the safety of the vessel.

 2021–2022 suicides

-On 11 April 2022, Captain Brent Gaut informed sailors on the George Washington over intercom that two sailors had died on 9 and 10 April, and that those deaths were the eighth and ninth suicides the ship had experienced in nine months.
+On 11 April 2022, Captain Brent Gaut informed sailors on George Washington over intercom that two sailors had died on 9 and 10 April, and that those deaths were the eighth and ninth suicides the ship had experienced in nine months.
 Shortly thereafter, a tenth suicide occurred on 15 April, described by Gaut to the crew as a member of the ship's security team, who had a self-inflicted wound.
 Currently, of these reported suicides, the Navy has acknowledged seven deaths, with only five noted as suicides.
 Initially, the Navy's response from Russell L. Smith, the Master Chief Petty Officer of the Navy, was that things could be worse, "at least you're not in a foxhole", and that the Navy was effectively unable to remedy the situation.
 However, the issue gained wider media attention during the next two weeks, and by 29 April 2022, Captain Gaut announced that the ship will move 260 sailors "to an offsite barracks-type living arrangement on Norfolk Naval Shipyard in Portsmouth", specifically, a Navy Gateway Inn and Suites, starting the following Monday, and the number will expand at about 50 additional beds per week.
 According to the commanding officer, the ship currently has 422 sailors living on board.
 The move has been confirmed by the Navy and will continue "until all Sailors who wish to move off-ship have done so."
 Interviews with the crew and the crew's family have described the issue as "living at a construction site" as the George Washington has been docked at the Newport News Shipyard in Virginia since 2017, and many sailors trained for shipboard duties are relegated to maintenance or cleaning, while suffering lack of sleep.
 Several have claimed to sleep in their cars in preference to the ship.

-The Navy has opened an investigation into the command climate and culture on board the George Washington in response to the suicides.
+The Navy opened an investigation into the command climate and culture on board George Washington in response to the suicides.